French fries. We have an on-again off-again relationship.

 - Chop potatoes into matchsticks by halving, halving once more, then cutting into wedges and then strips.

-- Line two baking sheets with parchment paper (updated from foil, which sticks more) and generously spray with nonstick spray.
+- Line two baking sheets with foil or parchment paper (ensure the type you're using is safe up to 450 F / 232 C) and generously spray with nonstick spray.

 - Add fries plus a generous drizzle of oil and sea salt, pepper, and garlic powder.
 Toss to coat.